picrust/picrust/doc/source/methods/constructing_reference_otus.rst

 .. _constructing_reference_otus:

-Constructing PI-CRUST reference OTU collection
+Constructing PICRUST reference OTU collection
 ==============================================

 Introduction
 ------------
-This document covers how the nested reference OTU collection was constructed for PI-CRUST.
+This document covers how the nested reference OTU collection was constructed for PICRUST.
 The script and associated test code are available in the ``qiime-dev/nested_reference_otus`` git repository located `here <https://github.com/qiime-dev/nested_reference_otus>`_.
 Download links for these reference collections are:

  * img_gg_otus_18may2012.tgz (`download <https://s3.amazonaws.com/picrust-public-data/img_gg_otus_18may2012.tgz>`_ ; md5: 5f1de69a310dc0c261ea76b48ba5dbe2)